adamterlson/cairn/README.md

 See [Creating Custom Transformers](#creating-custom-transformers).

-- `cairn.combineTransformers([...transformers])` - Pass all transformers to be used and they will be called with the result of the former transformations in the order given.
+- `cairn.compose([...transformers])` - Pass all transformers to be used and they will be called with the result of the former transformations in the order given.

 ## Creating Custom Transformers